memik/QvCalendar/README.md

 Qliview 11 Extension Object

 ## Description
-This project of extension was intented to make easier calendar selections in Qliview more particularly for multi-range selections.
+This object extension makes it easy to make calendar selections in qlikview more particularly when multi-range selections is needed.

 ## Object Properties

 ### The Field
-To be able to pass the selections you made on object on to qlikview data model you need to assign a field that holding date data of the data model.
-The field must be containing number of dates, for instance if your date field is "myDate" then the field you attached to the object should be num(myDate).
+The field must contain number of dates, for instance if your date field is "myDate" then the field should be num(myDate).

 ### Buttons